Dorcas response to crisis in Ukraine

 Update on crisis response Dorcas in Ukraine

-Thanks to its longstanding operational presence in Ukraine, Dorcas could initiate its humanitarian response to the populations of Transcarpathia and Zaporyzhia immediately after the war started.
-The focus in Transcarpathia is on IDPs, while in Zaporyzhia our partner buys basic goods locally to support those in need.
+Thanks to its longstanding operational presence in Ukraine, Dorcas could initiate its humanitarian response to the populations of Transcarpathia and Zaporizhya immediately after the war started.
+The focus in Transcarpathia is on IDPs, while in Zaporizhya our partner buys basic goods locally to support those in need.
 Meanwhile, in Eastern Ukraine, the situation is rapidly deteriorating.
 Dorcas is doing all it can to strengthen its humanitarian response in the Donbas.

 - Distribution of food and non-food items continues in Transcarpathia.
 Many IDPs stay in this region, as men cannot leave the country.
 The actual number of IDPs in the region is much higher than the official figures, because not all IDPs register themselves to avoid for male IDPs to be referred to the army recruitment office.